strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Grants are cached, and enforced locally on the Kafka Broker for each user session in order to provide fast authorization decisions.
 Because they are refreshed, any changes at Keycloak side are detected and enforced.

+## Preparing the Environment

+Before continuing, make sure to follow the instructions in [README,md](./README.md) to properly set up the hostnames on your system.

 ## Building the Example Project

 Before using the example, we first need to build the project, and prepare resources.